timi82/SQL-Queries/README.md

 Solution
 1. SELECT customer_id , SUM(amount)

 Selects the Customer id and Amount fields/columns from the payment table.
-Sum(amount) Aggregates the total payment made by each unique customer?customer_id  .
+Sum(amount) Aggregates the total payment made by each customer

 2. FROM payment